 - These clinicians have a combined 10 years experience treating OCD and related disorders (i.e., have specific training in first-line treatments for OCD and related disorders).

-- The identified clinic advertises itself as a facility where the primary focus is on the treatment of OCD and/or related disorders.
+- The identified clinic advertises itself as a facility where the primary focus is on the treatment of OCD and/or related disorders (more than 50%).